-Phil Mickelson has won 45 PGA Tour events over his career, including the 2021 PGA Championship.
+Phil Mickelson has won 45 PGA Tour events and 6 majors, including the 2021 PGA Championship.
 To maintain that level of consistency at the highest level of competitive golf play takes mental fortitude and the ability to block out the unnecessary distractions that can get in the way of that perfect shot.

 "There's chaos going on all around us," Mickelson explained in a recent Q&A. "Kids are crying, birds are chirping; we've got noises from the trailers and from carts driving around us.
 So you have to try to create a bubble of calm around yourself."